-There’s a lot to wrap your head around when buying a property, including inspections, loan applications and finding the right conveyancer – you don’t want to forget anything.
-To simplify the process, we’ve compiled a comprehensive list for first-time home buyers.
+There’s a lot to wrap your head around when buying a property, including inspections, loan applications and finding the right conveyancer.
+In fact there are 24 steps to buying your first house.
+To simplify things, we’ve compiled this guide for first-time home buyers.

 The first step to owning your own home is getting your budget sorted.
 Work out how much you can afford to borrow for a home loan.
 Once you have a rough idea of how much you can afford, you might want to factor in any fees or grants.

 Stamp Duty: a tax you pay on certain asset purchases, including business assets and properties.
 The cost of stamp duty varies depending on the state or territory your property is in and the price of the sale.